The Complete Honest Hands-On Review Of Panasonic EVA1

 Honestly, it’s not that bad.

-If you’re fairly handy with a screwdriver and a YouTube ‘how-to’ video it’s completely doable at home.
+If you’re fairly handy with a screwdriver and a YouTube ‘how-to’ video, it’s completely doable at home.

-It takes a good 20-30mins the first time (you can get it down to 10 with practice) and only has one bum-clenching moment when you decouple the fragile data ribbon for the EF data contacts.
+It takes a good 20-30 minutes the first time (you can get it down to 10 with practice) and only has one bum-clenching moment when you decouple the fragile data ribbon for the EF data contacts.

 Ideally, you’d want to check the back focus on a bench collimator afterward – although I’ve found the mounts are pretty accurate straight from the factory.

-Still… it’s a bit more work than sliding on a Metabones adapter.
+Still… It’s a bit more work than sliding on a Metabones adapter.

 Basically non-existent auto-focus